-A. Determination of Gender Based Eligibility

-- 1) The RIIL recognizes the value of participation in interscholastic sports for all member-school student athletes.
-Member schools are responsible for ensuring compliance with all applicable state and federal laws when determining gender-based eligibility for participation.
+- A. Competition in the RIIL Middle School 6-8 for Girls is limited to female competitors in Basketball, Cross Country, Soccer, Softball, Spring Track. - B. Determination of Gender Based Eligibility - a.
+The RIIL recognizes the value of participation in interscholastic sports for all member-school student athletes.
+Member schools are responsible for ensuring compliance with all applicable state and federal law when determining gender-based eligibility for participation.
 Per Article 2, Section 3B, "proof of and maintenance of eligibility is the exclusive and continuing obligation of the member Principal."

-Section 4.
+Section 3.
 ACADEMIC ELIGIBILITY

-- A. The athlete must be taking at least four subjects, each involving at least four periods of work or an aggregate of fifteen periods of work per week. - B. At all times the athlete should have secured for the period from the beginning of the quarter or trimester up to the end of the regular marking period which shall not exceed a maximum of 12 weeks and a passing grade in 60% of the student's program (credits).
+- A. At all times the student should have secured for the period from the beginning of the quarter or trimester up to the end of the regular marking period which shall not exceed a maximum of 12 weeks and a passing grade in 60% of the student's program (credits).
 A student who is not passing 60% of his/her program (credits) is ineligible to participate in games (league and non-league) until the end of the quarter or trimesters of the next marking period.
 This is a minimum standard for academic eligibility.
 Schools may choose to initiate a higher standard for academic eligibility.
-In this instance, the higher standard (school policy) will be supported by the RIIL. - 1) At the end of a course which meets for multiple marking periods, a school may utilize the grade earned during the last marking period or the final mark earned in determining academic eligibility.
-However, the school must be consistent in its application of this provision for all athletes in all sports. - C. To be eligible at the beginning of a school year, the student must have done passing work at the end of the previous school year in June of 60% of the student's program (credits). - 1) In the case of a student who devotes a considerable part of the summer to make up subjects failed during the school year and receives credit toward graduation for this make-up work, that student shall be entitled to count such credit toward eligibility provided this credit is made an official part of his school record during the first week of the fall term.
-In case a student fails to complete the minimum scholastic requirements for athletic eligibility at the end of a quarter due to unavoidable absence, the student shall be ineligible for the next quarter until these requirements of the preceding quarter are made-up. - 2) Failures or incomplete work caused by unavoidable absence may be made up at the beginning of the quarter provided it is made a matter of final record within three weeks of the first day of that quarter.
+In this instance, the higher standard (school policy) will be supported by the RIIL. - B. At the end of a course which meets for multiple marking periods, a school may utilize the grade earned during the last marking period or the final mark earned in determining academic eligibility.
+However, the school must be consistent in its application of this provision for all athletes in all sports. - C. To be eligible at the beginning of a school year, the student must have done passing work at the end of the previous school year in June of 60% of the student's program (credits). - D. In the case of a student who devotes a considerable part of the summer to make up subjects failed during the school year and receives credit toward promotion for this make-up work, that student shall be entitled to count such credit toward eligibility provided this credit is made an official part of his school record during the first week of the fall term.
+In case a student fails to complete the minimum scholastic requirements for athletic eligibility at the end of a quarter due to unavoidable absence, the student shall be ineligible for the next quarter until these requirements of the preceding quarter are made-up. - E. Failures or incomplete work caused by unavoidable absence may be made up at the beginning of the quarter provided it is made a matter of final record within three weeks of the first day of that quarter. - F. The student shall receive no special privilege such as extra examinations, delayed marks, make-up opportunities, or other favors which are not granted on equal terms to every student in the school; with the further provision that grades for failures or incomplete work in which a make-up opportunity is granted at the end of a quarterly marking period must be made a matter of final record within two calendar weeks of the first day of the succeeding marking period.